 - The bash -s command means “execute the following commands in a new bash session.”

-- The -s flag makes it read from standard input
+- The -s flag makes it read from the standard input

 - The < myscript_onLocal.sh bit will read a local script file into standard input.